Deletion in Binary Search Tree (BST)

 Now, the critical question is: How can we implement this?
 We can use both recursive and iterative approaches to search for the key and perform the deletion.
 Let’s discuss them one by one.

-Suppose we use a function called bstDeleteRecursive(root, k) to delete the node with key k in the binary search tree with a given root node.
+Suppose we use a function bstDeleteRecursive(root, k) to delete the node with key k.

-Step 1: If key k is less than root->key, then k will be present in the left subtree.
+Step 1: If k < root->key, k will be present in the left subtree.
 So we recursively call the same function for the left subtree to delete that node, i.e., root->left = bstDeleteRecursive(root->left, k).
-Here we set root->left with the node returned after the deletion in the left subtree.

-Step 2: If key k is greater than root->key, then k will be present in the right subtree.
+Step 2: If k > root->key, k will be present in the right subtree.
 So we recursively call the same function for the right subtree to delete that node, i.e., root->right = bstDeleteRecursive(root->right, k).
-Here we set root->right with the node returned after the deletion in the right subtree.

-• If the root is a leaf node, then return NULL.
+• If the root is a leaf node, return NULL.

-• Else if the root has only the left child, then we delete the root node and return its left child.
+• If the root has only the left child, we delete the root node and return its left child.

-• Else if the root has only the right child, then we delete the root node and return its right child.
+• If the root has only the right child, we delete the root node and return its right child.

 if (root->left == NULL and root->right == NULL)